mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 #### Distinct Count

 Prompts a selection of a property contained within the objects of the list.
 This will give the number of unique values for that property in the list.

+### Limits

+The list of objects property support will be limited to the first 5 objects within the list property.

+For customer's on a paid plan, you may submit a request for approval to have this limit increased by opening a support ticket within the UI (or by sending an email to support@mixpanel.com) with the subject line: “Request for List of Objects Limit Increase”.
+An increase will not be guaranteed, but your project will be reviewed for feasibility of increasing this limit.

 ## Analyzing First Time Users